LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 To get the first element of the list you use procedure `car` and to get the rest of the list you use `cdr`.
 So `car` and `cdr` returns first and second element of the Pair (cons cell).

-Scheme used `car` and `cdr` for historical reasons.
+Scheme uses `car` and `cdr` for historical reasons.
 The first lisp interpreter was using address registers of [IBM 704](https://en.wikipedia.org/wiki/IBM_704) mainframe computer.

 * `car` stands for **Contents of the Address part of Register**